blemko/sdds/CONTRIBUTING.md

 It will start demo and run storybook to preview your components.
 Add stories to preview in storybook.
 See components/header/header.stories.js for stories example.
 Visit http://localhost:1339/

-### Running test

-Testing the components is done using the Stencil testing setup that includes unit test and End-to-End test.
-To test locally run `npm test`
 </details>